jinxmcg/demotime/README.md

 # Todo
 - [ ] validatate of the uploaded file
 - [ ] optimize to write the preview to file/mongo
+- [ ] add cache folders to .gitignore
+- [ ] add fast.ai and create a classifier for uploaded files

 Estimated time to learn and develop:
 5:30h